Dick Weber

-Richard Anthony Weber (December 23, 1929 – February 13, 2005) was an American professional bowler and founding member of the Professional Bowlers Association (PBA).
+Richard Anthony Weber (December 23, 1929 – February 14, 2005) was an American professional bowler and founding member of the Professional Bowlers Association (PBA).
 Along with Don Carter, Weber is widely regarded as professional bowling's first superstar.
 He was the first player in history to earn 30 PBA Tour titles, a level reached by only seven other players since.

 Career

 Weber made his first bowling headlines during the early 1950s, while working as a mailman in his native Indianapolis.
 In 1955 he moved to Florissant, Missouri to join the bowling team named the Budweisers (after the popular American beer brand).
 The team established a long-standing 5-man ABC league series record on March 12, 1958, at the National Team Match Games at Floriss Lanes in St. Louis, Missouri by toppling 3,858 pins with 136 strikes (43 in games 1 & 3 and 50 in game 2).
 This broke the previous ABC record for a 5-man team of 3,797 set in 1937.
 Weber himself rolled games of 258, 258 and 259 on the record-setting day for a 775 series.
 The Budweisers' record wasn't broken until 1994.

 In 1958, Weber became a founding member of the Professional Bowlers Association, which he subsequently dominated.
 Weber captured his first PBA title in the second tournament of the inaugural 1959 season, and won three of the PBA's first four tournaments.

 He went on to win 10 of the first 23 PBA tournaments, including winning seven titles in the 13-event 1961 PBA season.
 Only Mark Roth has won more titles in a PBA season with eight victories in 1978, but Roth's feat was accomplished over a 35-event season.
+Early television audiences were treated to Weber's smooth, repeatable stroke.
+Weber's scoring came from accuracy, touch and lane reading, rather than from an explosive hook.

 During his career, Weber won titles in 30 PBA Tour events, including four major titles.
 All of his major titles were earned in the BPAA All-Star, which later became the U.S. Open.
 Weber won this tournament four times in a five-year span (1962, '63, '65 and '66).
 He was twice runner-up in the Firestone Tournament of Champions (1965 and 1966).
 He earned his final PBA Tour title at age 47 in the 1977 King Louie Open.
 He went on to capture six PBA Senior Tour events, amassing a total of 36 PBA titles in both categories.